Poorvi551/SQL_Pentagon_Space/README.md

        *1. mediumtext*
        *2. longtext*

        1. *mediumtext :-* It is used to store character values.
+Stores upto 16mB.

           *Syntax:-*

               mediumtext

+       2. *longtext.py :-* It is used to store character values.Stores upto 4GB

+          *Syntax:-*

+              longtext

+    *4. Binary large object :-*

+    * It is used to images,videos, audios, pdf's etc..
+    * We can store upto 64kB.

+    * *Syntax:-*

+          blob

+    * They are of 2 types:
+        *1. mediumblob*
+        *2. longblob*

+     1. *mediumblob :-* It is used to store character values.
+Stores upto 16mB.

+          *Syntax:-*

+              mediumblob

-       3. *longtext.py :-* It is used to store character values.
+       2. *longtext.py :-* It is used to store character values.Stores upto 4GB

-       5.
+          *Syntax:-*

+              longblob